 Consult a professional

 Garden designers are on hand to help, they can consult and form a drawn plan with a planting list for you.
 Garden landscapers can assist with implanting these plans or working with you directly to create and build features.
-Hiring in the help can be costly but a beautiful garden will add to the value of your home.
+Bringing in expert help can be costly but a beautiful garden will add to the value of your home.

 Consider too, if you hope to stay in the property long term or short term as this will affect the amount of work and money you spend and how quickly you want results.